Since the beginning of this year, I’ve had two activities where my learning process was boosted.

 That’s the place where I can actually practice what I’m learning.
 And it’s so cool because I can become even more conscious about my dancing skills.

-I remember the moments I was trying to learn something just because I had to learn.
+I remember the moments I was trying to learn simply because I had to learn.
 Either in high school or college.

-Having all sorts of exams, I was wondering “how can I learn so much information?”
+Having all sorts of exams or papers, which I had to deliver orally, I was wondering “how can I learn so much information?”

-Being a lazy guy, I didn’t dare to learn too much.
+Being a lazy person, I didn’t want to learn too much.
 Instead, I dared to do research.
 So I asked left and right how to learn faster and better.

-Think of being a tourist in a new city you haven’t visited before.
+Think of being a tourist in a new city you have not visited before.

 London, like any other city, has its map.
 However, unlike the usual maps, where you only see the streets, there are other types of maps: those for tourists.

-The maps for tourists are made so that you can easily figure out, with the help of illustrations, if you are where you want to go.
+Maps for tourists are made so that you can easily figure out, with the help of illustrations, if you are where you want to be.

 Here’s what the London map looks like for tourists: